 Assemble the salads.
 Portion belly onto 6 plates followed by fresh watermelon and pickled watermelon rind.
 Drizzle dressing on top.
 Finish with scallions, basil, and crumbled peanuts.
 Serve.

-This salad has a lot of steps but they can spread over three days.
+This pork belly and watermelon salad has a lot of steps but they can spread over three days.

 This is probably the most complex salad I’ve ever made but it was definitely worth it.
 No wonder Triple D featured this recipe on their show!
 The salad is incredible!
 The melt-in-your-mouth pork with the crispy exterior, the tart rind, the sweet watermelon, the herbal basil, and the light dressing all comes together so perfectly.
 Kudos to the chef!
 Next time I’m in New York, I must have this dish!